ccamara/carloscamara-hugo/content/en/publication/2020-ACME/index.md

 +++
-title = "The precariousness of urban commons in the face of European public law" date = 2020-12-15T00:00:00
+title = "The Precariousness Of Urban Commons In The Face Of European Public Law" date = 2020-12-15T00:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.